Controls

 Result.value = sum;

-This control has the following unique property:
+The tab control has the following unique properties:

 Designer